Notorious (1946) Film Review A+

 Starring: Cary Grant, Ingrid Bergman, Claude Rains, Louis Calhern and Leopoldine Konstantin.

 Hitchcock’s cameo: 1:04:44.
 At a party in Claude Rain’s mansion, drinking champagne.
 He leaves as Cary Grant enters.
-As the forties became the fifties, Hitch appeared earlier in the movie so as not to distract the viewer.
+As the forties gave way to the fifties, Hitch appeared earlier in the movie to avoid distracting the viewer.

-In fiction, a MacGuffin is an object, device, or event necessary to the plot and the characters’ motivation but insignificant, unimportant, or irrelevant in itself.
-The term was originated by Angus MacPhail for film, adopted by Hitchcock, and later extended to literature.
+In fiction, a MacGuffin is an object, device, or event that is necessary to the plot and the characters’ motivation, but is insignificant, unimportant, or irrelevant in itself.
+Angus MacPhail originated the term for FILM, which Hitchcock adopted and later extended to literature.
 The MacGuffin here is the Uranium in the cellar.

 https://thebrownees.net/hitchcock-made-seven-perfect-films/